 Ranking Risk.
-The Fund uses Value Line[®]'s Safety[TM] ranking system in selecting securities.
+The Fund uses Value Line®'s SafetyTM ranking system in selecting securities.
 This is subject to the risk that the rankings may not be accurate and that the performance of these companies may not continue.
 The returns on these securities may be less than returns on other companies or the overall stock market.
-In addition, there may be periods when companies highly ranked by Value Line[®] are out of favor and during which the investment performance of the Fund may suffer.
+In addition, there may be periods when companies highly ranked by Value Line® are out of favor and during which the investment performance of the Fund may suffer.

 Regulatory Risk.
 The Fund is subject to the risk that a change in U.S. law and related regulations will impact the way the Fund operates, increase the particular costs of the Fund's operations and/or change the competitive landscape.
 Additional legislative or regulatory changes could occur that may materially and adversely affect the Fund.
-For example, the regulatory environment for derivative instruments in which the Fund may invest is evolving, and changes in the regulation or taxation of derivative instruments may materially and adversely affect the adversely affect the adversely affect the sum of derivative instruments may materially and adversely affect the adversely affect the adverse additional risks and result in material adverse consequences to the Fund.
+For example, the regulatory environment for derivative instruments in which the Fund may invest is evolving, and changes in the regulation or taxation of derivative instruments may materially and adversely affect the ability of the Fund to pursue its investment objective or strategies.
+Such legislative or regulatory changes could pose additional risks and result in material adverse consequences to the Fund.